With Greentown Labs and Mitsubishi Chemical Holdings Corporation

-The Greentown Labs KAITEKI Challenge, in partnership with Mitsubishi Chemical Holdings Corporation (MCHC), is focused on innovations that will enable sustainable consumption in daily life.
-This six-month program is fostering collaboration between MCHC and six startups innovating in proteins, plastics, and packaging, with the goal of accelerating much-needed climatetech solutions.
+The Greentown Labs KAITEKI Challenge, in partnership with Mitsubishi Chemical Holdings Corporation (MCHC), ran in 2021 and was focused on innovations that enable sustainable consumption in daily life.
+This six-month program fostered collaboration between MCHC and six startups innovating in proteins, plastics, and packaging, with the goal of accelerating much-needed climatetech solutions.

 The KAITEKI Challenge is part of Greentown Launch, Greentown’s flagship corporate partnerships accelerator, which enables forward-thinking corporates to mobilize the climatetech ecosystem to advance their sustainability goals, super-charge their external innovation strategies, and forge meaningful partnerships with industry-disrupting startups.

-During months of workshops and frequent touch points between MCHC and the selected startups, program participants are receiving extensive mentoring, business training, and access to resources to advance their technological and commercial development, working toward mutually agreed upon goals in cooperation with MCHC.
-The program gives participants a unique window into MCHC’s inner workings—which invariably helps scaling startups understand how to pursue partnership.
+During months of workshops and frequent touch points between MCHC and the selected startups, program participants received extensive mentoring, business training, and access to resources to advance their technological and commercial development, working toward mutually agreed upon goals in cooperation with MCHC.

 The KAITEKI Challenge received more than 115 applications from 35 countries, representing a range of technologies distributed across the three topic areas.
 After a highly competitive selection process, six companies were chosen—one was in stealth mode and therefore not listed here: